-While my U.S. readers are spending their Thanksgiving holidays eating turkey, watching football, and visiting with family, it’s the perfect time to perform another roundup of personal finance sites from around the world.
-It’s been ten months since I last updated this list.
-As usual, if you know of a non-U.S. personal finance site, please let me know.
+This is the second of three posts I’ll be sharing this weekend about personal finance in other countries.
+While my U.S. readers are spending their Thanksgiving holidays eating turkey, watching football, and visiting with family, it’s the perfect opportunity to perform my annual roundup of personal finance sites from around the world.
+As usual, if you have a favorite non-U.S. personal finance site, please let us know in the comments.

 - Canadian Financial DIY — “Personal experiences, analysis and assessments of a mid-50s Canadian.
 I take a do-it-yourself approach, covering taxes, investing, ETFs, portfolio and asset allocation, insurance, annuities and related book reviews in Canada and the UK.”

 - Michael James on Money — This blog bills itself as “an amateur’s clear explanations of personal finance and investing.”

 - The Dividend Guy Blog — “One guy’s journey to passive income through dividend investing.”
 I’ve been reading this blog a little lately — I’m fascinated by dividends, and am weighing them vs. index funds.

 - Canadian Personal Finance Blog — “Personal finances and consumer concerns, essays, stories, examples and how-to articles with a distinctly Canadian point of view.”

 - Canadian Money Review — “This is a blog that cares and advises you about growing and safeguarding your money: personal finance, investing, consuming, saving, etc.”

 - My Money — A big-name Canadian personal finance portal, sponsored by Canadian Business Online.